ekbrothers/raspberry-pi-2-w-time-machine-radio/README.md

 |----------|-------------|------------------|-------------|
 | SDA (Serial Data) | Data line for I2C communication | Pin 3 | GPIO 2 |
 | SCL (Serial Clock) | Clock line for I2C communication | Pin 5 | GPIO 3 |

 ### 5. Speaker

+Connect to the appropriate output terminals on the Innomaker DAC HAT.
+Refer to the DAC HAT documentation for specific terminal locations.

+### 5. Speaker